freeCodeCamp/freeCodeCamp/guide/english/documentation/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

+Even though the code itself should always be self explanatory, it is often good to have a document along with the code files that describes it into more detail.
+The idea of such a document is not only to cover the technical parts so that contributors are able to add or change the code but also for people wanting to use the program.
+For that reason, it is for example good to have a guide on how to use the created program and some examples along with it.
+Documents become especially important for bigger projects since it can be a lot more time consuming and complicated to understand a program by just reading its code compared to an explanatory document.
+If the program uses already existing material such as libraries or is based on some other projects, it is always a good idea to mention those in the document since it is part of the foundation.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->